 3. Land Drill / Core Workout Attendance - Quantity and Quality

 Dragon boat races are athletic competitions, so physical fitness and strength play an important role in how quickly we cross the finish line.
-Participating in the land drills and core workouts designed by Ironman Roger helps build that foundation.
+Participating in the land drills and core workouts designed by Rod "Say No to Violence" Muramoto helps build that foundation.
 Again, just showing up isn't enough.
 You need to push yourself in order to make yourself (and the team) stronger.
 The work you put in here will be visible in the quality of your practices (stay stronger for longer) as well as your OC-2 time trial.
-Bubble buster: bust your ass at the SDWW!
+Bubble buster: participate in the monthly Fitness Challenge!

 4. Coaches Discretion

 There are many unquantifiable qualities that make a good dragon boat paddler, things like timing, experience, technique, focus and a team-oriented, positive attitude.
 These are some of the things that the coaches watch out for when we stand at the bow during practice.
 A boat of the twenty "strongest" paddlers is not our fastest crew if they can't work together and motivate each other.
 If any one of these traits is missing, that can be a deal breaker!
 So be sure to pay attention to these unquantifiable details when working toward being a better paddler.